sjmarshy/tagtime.js/README.md

 This will also allow us to do awesome things like set up a local server to display stats and charts and graphs about your time, enabling you to track everything.

-We can also implement a git-like temporary file that is opened by the text editor to insert your tags into.
-This will allow for a custom message, and also custom top-level tags that the user will be prompted to fill in (to allow you to set tags like 'location:' 'task:' 'project:' etc that you can fill in and get a little more context about your tags

 ## Installation

 ### Requirements